Program

 - Adam Szponka, Deputy Mayor of the City of Toruń

-- Tomasz Misiak, Vice President of the Board of Directors, Poland Without Cash Foundation
+- Tomasz Misiak, Vice President of the Management Board, Polish Cashless Foundation

 Moderator:

-- Dorota Glaza, Director of the Social Activity Office, Bydgoszcz City Hall and Chair of the Urban Lab Team in Bydgoszcz
+- Dorota Glaza, Director of the Office of Social Activity, Bydgoszcz City Office and Chair of the Urban Lab Team in Bydgoszcz

 Fire Chat